afreund415/MBA-broadband-research/readMe.txt

 -Some of the analysis and charts in this repository were used in a reply comment filed with the FCC in response to CG Docket No. 22-2: Empowering Broadband Consumers Through Transparency

-Structure:
+Repo Structure:
--Four major files:
 1. Download and upload metric analysis for multiple concurrent TCP connections on IPv4
 2. Download and upload metric analysis for multiple concurrent TCP connections vs single TCP connection results on IPv4
 3. Latency data analysis on IPv4
 4. Reliability analysis on IPv4

 FCC Reply Comment: